ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-`mkiocccentry` runs a number of checks, by the tool itself and by executing other tools, _before_ packaging your xz compressed tarball.
-Once the tarball is packaged it will run `txzchk(1)`, which will also run `fnamchk(1)`, as part of its algorithm.
+`mkiocccentry` runs a number of checks, by the tool itself and by executing other tools, _before_ packaging your xz compressed tarball, including running `chkentry(1)` on the submission directory.
 </p>

 <p class="leftbar">